 The Space Economy Observatory Research focuses on five main topics:

-- estimate the Italian Space Economy market, enabling international comparisons;
+- assessment of the Italian Earth Observation market, enabling European and international comparisons;

 Activities